Build Your Reputation With User Testimonials And Reviews

 Use LinkedIn

-The LinkedIn “Recommendations” feature helps you request testimonials for your account.
+The LinkedIn “Recommendations” feature helps you solicit testimonials from other members for your account.
 With LinkedIn, the process for requesting and providing recommendations is quite user-friendly and the person providing the recommendation receives a link to their profile.
-If you get a positive recommendation on LinkedIn, ask their permission to reprint it on your website (tip: offer to publish a link back to their profile in exchange).
+If you get a recommendation on LinkedIn, ask for permission to reprint it on your site (and offer to add a link back to their profile in exchange).

-Create a “Testimonials” page and place a “more customer testimonials …” link to your main testimonials page wherever you plan to display single testimonials on your content sections.
+Create a “Testimonials” page and place a “read more client testimonials …” link pointing to your main testimonials page throughout your content sections.

-Tip: You can measure how effective testimonials are by how long visitors stay on the section of your pages or posts where you have added your testimonial content.
-A great tool for observing visitor behavior on your pages are “heatmaps”.
+Practical Tip: You can measure how effective testimonials are by how long visitors stay on the section of your pages or posts where you have added your testimonial content. ”Heatmapping” technology is a great way to monitoring visitor behaviour on your pages.

-We have written an article about adding heatmap analytics to your site to observe visitor behaviour here:
+We have written an article about a heatmap software you can add to your site to predict visitor behavior here:

-If your website or blog is powered by WordPress, you can use a plugin to add and display testimonials.
-Some plugins also allow you to add a form to your pages inviting users to submit reviews and testimonials.
+If you use WordPress, you can use a plugin to add, edit and display testimonials.
+Some plugins also let you add forms to your pages where users can submit testimonials.

-Once your plugin is installed and set up (with instructions for using the testimonials submission form – if available), all you have to do is refer customers to your “Testimonials” section.
+Once your plugin is installed and set up (with instructions for using the testimonials submission form – if available), you then send users to your “Testimonials” page.

 Easy Testimonials

-Easy Testimonials is a free WP plugin that lets you add testimonials to your sidebar as a widget, or embed them into your pages and posts using a shortcode.
-Easy Testimonials also lets you insert a list of all your testimonials or output a random testimonial, and include images with testimonials, which can be used to add a photo of the testimonial author, their company logo, etc.
+Easy Testimonials is a free plugin that lets you add testimonials to your sidebar as a widget, or embed testimonials into a Page or Post using a shortcode.
+The plugin also lets you add a list of all testimonials or output a random testimonial, and include an image with each testimonial, which can be used for adding a photo of the testimonial author, a company logo, etc.

-Easy Testimonials also provides a “pro” version that has additional features and plugin support.
+The plugin also can be upgraded to a “pro” version that has additional features and technical support.

 Testimonials Widget

-Testimonials Widget is a free WP plugin that lets you randomly slide or list selected portfolios, reviews, quotes, or text with videos or images on your posts and pages.
-You can insert testimonials content using a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.
+Testimonials Widget is a free WordPress plugin that lets you randomly slide or list selected portfolios, reviews, quotes, or text with images or videos on your posts and pages.
+You can insert client testimonials using a shortcode, theme functions, or widgets with category and tag selections and specify different display options such as random or specific ordering.

-The plugin comes with additional features via a premium version, including built-in options for better search engine results and technical support.
+The plugin offers added features via a premium version, including built-in functions for improved search engine results and developer support.

 Testimonials WordPress Plugin

-This premium plugin offers a range of great features right out of the box, including:
+This premium plugin provides many great features right out of the box, including:

 - Responsive design that resizes for displaying correctly on any device or browser.